Ananym/bearclantkdocs/docs/events/bearfall.md

 # Bearfall

 This game is Spyfall.
-Rules available online.
+Rules available online: https://cdn.1j1ju.com/medias/99/c4/5e-spyfall-rulebook.pdf

 Simple, but gotta work out how to stop people asking cheesy questions.
 Try e.g. just letting people refuse to answer if they don't like the question.

 Uhh, maybe go ahead and change the name.
 Imposter, or something.
-Normals aren't going to recognise the name.
+Normal players aren't going to recognise the name.

 ```
                              `  .: